microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 public IconElement CreateIconElement();
 ```

-Call this method to get an IconElement from and IconSource.
+Call this method to get an IconElement from an IconSource.

 An IconElement can be used by controls that have an IconElement property,
 or since it's an element it can be used anywhere in the XAML element tree.